CloudLabs-Samples/EduLabs/Database-standalone/HOL-step-by-step1.md

 In this section, you will learn how to manage databases in PostgreSQL including creating databases, modifying existing database features, and deleting databases.

-1. Enter the following query to connect to the PostgreSQL Server from putty.
+1. Run the following query to connect to the PostgreSQL server from terminal.

    ```
    sudo su postgres
    psql
    ```
+1. Once you are connected to the PostgreSQL server, a welcome message will be displayed and the `postgres=#` prompt appears as shown below.

    ![](media/postgre-sudo.png)

-1. The following command will be prompted on screen if you successfully connected to the PostgreSQL server

-   `postgres=#`

-1. Enter **\l** andhit **Enter** to display all defualt databases in the current server.
-The output for the below command will be similar to below screenshot.
+1. Enter **\l** and hit **Enter** to display all default databases in the current server.

     ```
     \l
     ```
+    The output for the above command will be similar to below screenshot.

     ![](media/postgre-l.png)

-1. Copy and paste the below query and hit **Enter** to create a sample database named **postgredb**.
+1. Execute the below query to create a sample database named **postgredb**.
 We will be using this database in further steps of this task.

     ```
     CREATE DATABASE postgredb;